Section 1. Nonprofit and Cooperative Operation.

 Section 14.
 Termination of Service.

-If any consumer shall fail to pay when due any bill for electric energy furnished by the Association, or if any consumer shall fail to abide by the terms and provisions of the Mississippi Electric Power Association Law or of the Articles of the Reincorporation of the Association or of the By-Laws, or of any rules, regulations and policies adopted from time to time by the Board of Directors, the Association may, in addition, to any other remedy available, cease providing electric energy to such consumer upon such notice and in such manner as the Board of Directors may from time to time prescribe.
+If any consumer shall fail to pay when due any bill for electric energy furnished by the Association, or if any consumer shall fail to abide by the terms and provisions of the Mississippi Electric Power Association Law or of the Certificate of Reincorporation of the Association, as amended from time to time, or of the By-Laws, or of any rules, regulations and policies adopted from time to time by the Board of Directors, the Association may, in addition, to any other remedy available, cease providing electric energy to such consumer upon such notice and in such manner as the Board of Directors may from time to time prescribe.

 Section 15.
 Interruption of Service.